hapax/hapax.github.io/assets/form.md

 In fact, there is a whole literature devoted to these subtleties, though most fall under the heading of analytic micro-quibbles, and won't concern us here.
-Instead, we will ask a much simpler question: why does order matter?
+Instead, we will make a much simpler observation: order matters.

 Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals,